Magda Gerber

 Magda Gerber (November 1, 1910 – April 27, 2007) was an early childhood educator in the United States and is known for teaching parents and caregivers how to understand babies and interact with them respectfully from birth.

-The seeds for her passion for infant care come from pediatrician Emmi Pikler.
+The seeds for her passion for infant care came from pediatrician Emmi Pikler.
 Pikler's innovative theories on infant care were successfully tested during the course of her tenure as medical director of Loczy, a state-run orphanage in Budapest.
 Gerber incorporated many of Pikler's theories into her own philosophy, which she called Educaring®.
 The term Educarer®, which she also coined, refers to either a parent or other caregiver, and emphasizes the bidirectional influence of caring and educating.

 Biography

 Gerber was born in Budapest, Hungary.
 She received a degree in linguistics at the Sorbonne in Paris.
 She and her husband Imre Gerber had three children.

 Magda met Pikler in her role as a pediatrician for the local families of Budapest.
 When her daughter was sick, and their regular pediatrician was away, Gerber called the mother of her daughter's school friend, who was a doctor.
 Pikler examined her daughter, and Gerber was so impressed by how respectfully Pikler spoke to her daughter, and the cooperation that she elicited, that she asked Pikler to become the family's regular pediatrician.

 Inspired by Pikler, Gerber earned a Master's degree in early childhood education in Budapest and in 1945 she began working with Pikler at the National Methodological Institute for Infant Care and Education in Budapest, commonly called Lóczy after the street on which it was located.
 Pikler became Gerber's mentor and friend.

 Shortly after the end of WWII, the Communist Party takeover threw Hungary into political turmoil.
 Gerber's husband and teenage daughter were jailed as political prisoners.
 After the 1956 Hungarian Revolution, the family left Hungary to seek sanctuary in Austria.
 Gerber worked as an interpreter at the American Embassy in Vienna until 1957 when the family emigrated to the United States.

 They were placed at Camp Kilmer, a military base in New Jersey, before moving to Boston for a year where Gerber again worked as an interpreter at Harvard University.
 The family then settled in Los Angeles where Gerber worked as a therapist at Children's Hospital with children who had cerebral palsy.
 Gerber then spent seven years working with autistic children at the Dubnoff School, in North Hollywood, California.
 According to her book, "Your Self-confident Baby", Gerber was able to develop relationships with extremely disturbed children that nobody else had been able to reach.
 She claimed that her magic was closely observing the children and expecting only what they could do.
 "When a child is expected to do something he cannot, he is set up for failure."

 In 1968, she developed and directed the Pilot Infant Program at the Dubnoff School.